Nursing (LPN/LVN to BS)

 nursing program is accepted: Nursing 106, 224, 328, and 330.

-- Upon receipt of a letter of conditional admission to the major, the LPN/LVN may enroll in Nursing 208 and Nursing 304.
+- Upon receipt of an e-mail letter of acceptance from ISU's Nursing Program, the LPN/LVN may enroll in Nursing 208 and Nursing 304.

-Program.
-Deadlines for application to the Nursing Program are: November 1 (spring entry) and June 1 (fall entry).
+Deadlines for application to the Nursing Program are as follows:

 For instructions, visit the Nursing Program.